 May was a great month.
 I published lots of interviews, one of which went viral on HN.
 A lot of people arrived at the website and subscribed to Failory newsletter.
 Our social networks kept growing.
 And I was able to sell an advertisement on the homepage, which meant $300.
 Go on to read about May marketing strategies, numbers and revenue.

 I am Rich Clominson, the guy behind Failory.
 From now on, I will be in charge of Failory almost on my own.
 There won't be any change in the number of interviews published every week, or in the number of side-projects launched, so it will be the same for you.
-However, you will start reading articles written in the first place instead of third one ;)
+However, you will start reading articles written in the first person instead of third one ;)

 May went particularly well.
 Not only in terms of traffic and email subscribers, but also in revenue.
 It was the month with the biggest earnings, which is the result of the sale of an advertisement on the homepage.
 Failory's SERPs kept increasing, the social networks grew a lot and the newsletter beat the 4,500 subscribers goal.